-This makes it kind of easy to just flip back to the beginning of the book and do a quick memory jog.
+This makes it easy to just flip back to the beginning of the book and do a quick memory jog.

 A good response to this would be:

-- Phosphagen system: This non-metabolic pathway uses stored ATP-CP which exists in the body in limited quantities at any one time. that means it can only be engaged over short, full intensity burst exercises such as the 100m dash or long jump.
+- Phosphagen system: This non-metabolic pathway uses stored ATP-CP, which exists in the body in limited quantities at any one time.
+That means it can only be engaged over short, full intensity bursts exercises such as the 100m dash or long jump.
 Because it is non-metabolic, neither fat nor carbs are sustainably burned.

-- Anaerobic or lactic acid pathway: This is a metabolic pathway that kicks in if activity continues beyond the phosphagen system capacity. because a high intensity is sustained, and the oxygen deficit is experienced. this pathway is engaged in prolonged high-intensity activities such as middle distance (400m) sprint or heavy resistance training.
+- Anaerobic or lactic acid pathway: This metabolic pathway starts if activity continues beyond the phosphagen system capacity.
+Because a high intensity is sustained, and the oxygen deficit is experienced.
+This pathway is engaged in prolonged high-intensity activities such as middle distance (400m) sprints or heavy resistance training.

-- Aerobic pathway: This is a low intensity, oxygen efficient pathway because the demand on the body is low, oxygen and metabolic nutrients can be transported through the blood while waste such as CO2 is removed effectively. this pathway effectively burns fatty acids. it also stimulates cardiovascular endurance, which is why it is typically referred to as cardio training. exercises would include long-distance running or long stationary bike sessions.
+- Aerobic pathway: This is a low intensity, oxygen efficient pathway because the demand on the body is low; oxygen and metabolic nutrients can be transported through the blood while waste such as CO2 is removed effectively.
+This pathway effectively burns fatty acids.
+It also stimulates cardiovascular endurance, which is why it is typically called cardio training.
+Exercises would include long-distance running or long stationary bike sessions.

-- Marathon training is anaerobic, endurance activity, therefore the best form of training would be steady-state cardio such as a treadmill session which simulates the distance/time parameters that challenge aerobic endurance adaptation.
-Aerobic threshold training and improving base endurance over time by starting with relatively short distances. train with one long-distance/marathon distance run once a week and include speed/tempo training to boost cardio endurance. another great way to boost performance is to participate in actual marathons or half marathons, this also builds the right mental conditioning for race-day pressure. lastly, rest and recovery are essential.
+- Marathon training is anaerobic endurance activity.
+Therefore, the best form of training would be steady-state cardio, such as a treadmill session which simulates the distance/time parameters that challenge aerobic endurance adaptation.
+Aerobic threshold training and improving base endurance over time by starting with relatively short distances.
+Train with one long-distance/marathon distance run once a week and include speed/tempo training to boost cardio endurance.
+Another great way to boost performance is to participate in actual or half marathons, which also builds the right mental conditioning for race-day pressure.
+Lastly, rest and recovery are essential.
 As for nutrition, carb cycling will be beneficial for those glycogen stores.

-Understanding energy pathways is an irrevocable component of designing effective exercise programs. whether its for body composition/weight management or for performance goals. each outcome is arrived at based on the energy pathway that dominated the process. for example. a weight loss plan would incorporate HIIT due to its effect on optimizing BMR which will lead to increased lipolysis.
+Understanding energy pathways is an irrevocable component of designing effective exercise programs.
+Whether it’s for body composition/weight management or performance goals, each outcome is arrived at based on the energy pathway that dominated the process. for example.
+A weight loss plan would incorporate HIIT due to its effect on optimizing BMR, leading to increased lipolysis.

 Section 2 (Units 4-7) option 4 response: This option points to unit 6, Musculoskeletal Deviations.